ZiadAkGit/Pawrtnership/README.md

 # Pawrtnership
 Proprietary code for Pawrtnership, a platform connecting dog shelters with adopters.
 Features include a comprehensive dog database, detailed profiles, and an advanced matching algorithm.
-Join us in making countless Pawrtnershipes and forever homes.
+Join us in making countless Pawrtnerships and forever homes.

 # Intro